btrfs/btrfs-workflow/group-development.md

 6. `git push origin +<base>:<base>`
 7. Pray you didn't break anything.
 8. Let everybody know you're done force pushing.
+9. Notification about `for-next` update is posted on the `btrfs-for-next` slack channel

 ## What about outside contributors?